Tamer-Saleh/S1GFlood-Detection/README.md

 ### Contact Information

-If you have any questions or would like to collaborate, please reach out to me at tamersaleh@whu.edu.cn or on GitHub at @Tamer-Saleh.
+If you have any questions or would like to collaborate, please reach out to me at tamersaleh@whu.edu.cn or feel free to make issues.

+### License
+The code and datasets are released for non-commercial and research purposes only.
+For commercial purposes, please contact the authors.

 ## :speech_balloon: References